Canadian Board of Examiners for Professional Surveyors

 Upon receiving a certificate of completion, a person is eligible to article to an Alberta Land Surveyor.

 Candidates who wish to article must find an Alberta Land Surveyor to whom to article.
 When an Alberta Land Surveyor has agreed to article you, complete the application to article form and pay the prescribed fees and send them, along with your Canadian Board of Examiners for Professional Surveyors Certificate of Completion, to the Alberta Land Surveyors’ Association office.
-The fees are currently a $100 articling application fee plus a $200 annual articled pupil fee.
-All fees are subject to GST.

 Candidates are required to article for a minimum of two years which must consist of at least 18 months of field experience and six months of office experience.
 The pupil must complete the articling requirements within five years unless otherwise approved by the Registration Committee.

 During the articling process, the pupil must complete two written professional exams, two project reports and a final qualifying examination.
 Pupils have three attempts to pass each examination.

 Articled pupils who have experience in Alberta at the party chief level may apply for prior field service credit towards their articles.

 Articled pupils must submit an affidavit of service by January 15 of each year or the articles will be terminated.